 Jurgen Klopp gives latest Liverpool FC injury update on Roberto Firmino

-The Liverpool FC manager gives an update on Roberto Firmino's fitness status ahead of Sunday's Merseyside derby
+Liverpool FC manager Jurgen Klopp gives an update on the seriousness of Roberto Firmino's injury